 Though fluent in both English and Mandarin, Tzyy Yi Young speaks in the language of forms.
 Ms. Young, who goes by Amy in the West, was born and raised in Taipei, Taiwan.
-Her native society’s focus on the collective instilled in Amy a deep desire to express herself as an individual.
-Through a chance encounter with ceramics after moving across the world she found her voice.
-As a writer uses a pen to speak their truth, Ms. Young uses the pottery wheel to shape hers.
+Through a chance encounter with ceramic and glass after moving across the world she found her voice.
+As a writer uses a pen to speak their truth, Ms. Young uses both of the materials to shape hers.

 Once a student of science, Ms. Young’s analytic and observant nature is fulfilled by creating art through “things that spin”.
 In her practice, Amy captures her surroundings and translates the world around her into eloquent and simplistic three-dimensional forms.
 Her love of precision and interest in the relationship between form and function led her to complement her training in ceramics with the pursuit of glassblowing.